 If you’re considering buying a modular house, one of the first questions you’ll probably ask is, “how much do they cost?”
 The answer, unfortunately, is not so simple.
-Many factors can affect the price of a modular home, including the home’s size and style, the construction quality, and even where it’s built.
+Many factors can affect the price of a modular home, including the home’sg size and style, the construction quality, and even where it comes from.

 However, modular homes are generally more affordable than traditional stick-built homes.
 This blog post will examine some factors affecting modular home prices.
 Hopefully, this will give you a better idea of what to expect when shopping for a modular home.
 Thanks for reading!

 A modular home is a prefabricated house or manufactured house that comes as individual sections manufactured off-site, transported, and arranged together on-site.
 The advantages of this construction process are time savings, reduced labor requirements, and standardization; the sections usually adhere to stringent state building codes and safety regulations.Materials are factory built.
 What remains is calculating labor costs based on the number of hours worked.

 Modular homes can come in several different forms.
 They can be single- or double-wide, making them suitable for environments ranging from suburban neighborhoods to rural properties.
 The cost savings over a traditional site-built home can be significant due to the quick formation of walls, floors, and ceilings created on factory assembly lines.

 Finishes such as shingles, paint, and flooring can also be applied in the factory setting before even being moved onto the actual site where it will be located.